How To Install

 Fans approved for installation in wet areas should be located over or very near the shower or tub.*

-Aero Pure recommends non-perforated four-inch diameter duct which allows for easy installation between and through both eight- and ten-inch ceiling joists.
-Larger diameter duct may become an issue of ease-of-fit and compromise the intergrity of both the ceiling joists and the exterior aesthetics of the house.
-Always use the duct diameter specified for your ventilation fan.
-Reducing the duct diameter will reduce the fan’s performance CFMs and increase the noise sones in your bathroom.
+AeroPure recommends a non-perforated four-inch diameter duct which allows for easy installation between and through both eight- and ten-inch ceiling joists.
+A larger diameter duct may become an issue of ease-of-fit and compromise the integrity of both the ceiling joists and the exterior aesthetics of the house.